Skip to main content

 How to remove your address from political mailing lists

 Since the reasons you receive political mail may vary, there’s no one solution that will make them all stop at once.
-But to try and permanently remove your address from political mailing lists going forward, take one or all of the actions below.
+But to try to permanently remove your address from political mailing lists going forward, take one or all of the actions below.

 1. Remove yourself from data brokers

 Unfortunately, collecting and selling data is a billion dollar industry, so data brokers don’t make the process easy.
-To remove yourself from 500+ data-broker sites, you need to opt out of each one individually, or you can sign up with a professional data-removal service like DeleteMe.
+To remove yourself from 500+ data-broker sites, you need to opt out of each one individually, or you can sign up with a professional data-removal service like Delete Me.

 2. Donate to campaigns anonymously

-If you want to donate to a political campaign, but don’t want to receive the subsequent mail, a simple and safe solution is to do so anonymously.
+If you want to donate to a political campaign but don’t want to receive the subsequent mail, a simple and safe solution is to do so anonymously.

-This won’t just help stop unwanted mail, anonymous donations also reduce your digital footprint
+This won’t just help stop unwanted mail.
+Anonymous donations also reduce your digital footprint

 3. Verify state and national laws about political data

+Voter registration departments are different in every state.
+In some, you might have the opportunity to opt out of political mailings when registering to vote.
+In others, you don’t.
 Contact your local or state Board of Elections to find out your rights, and carefully read your voter registration form to see whether or not a mailing opt out is available to you.

 4. Register with DMAchoice